bitnami/containers/bitnami/wordpress-nginx/README.md

-# Bitnami package for WordPress with NGINX
+# Bitnami Secure Image for WordPress with NGINX

 ## What is WordPress with NGINX?